Knead Some Dough

 The dough should now be expanded, filling most of the bowl, be full of air, and somewhat wetter then when you last handled it.
 Remove the plastic wrap and turn the bowl upside down over a floured surface.
 The dough may collapse and sink down into a flat mess.
 Don't worry about this.

-Sprinkle the top of the dough with some flour and knead the dough gently, using your knuckles or the palm of your hand.
-The idea is to remove all of the larger air bubbles, while keeping some of the smaller air bubbles intact.
-Avoid using a roller pin or otherwise flattening the dough.
+Sprinkle the top of the dough with some flour and knead the dough gently by pulling some out by the sides and over the top.
+Do not smash the dough or knead it the traditional way because you want to preserve the smaller air bubbles throughout the dough ball.
 The whole process shouldn't take more that a few minutes.
-Flip the flat dough over and do the same to the back side.
 If it is sticking to the surface add a little more flour.
-As you finish, knead the dough into a small round circle.
+As you finish, knead the dough into a small round ball by stretching the dough around the front and pinching it closed around the back.

 At this point, you need to decide whether or not you want to give the dough a second rise.
 A second rise will increase the sour, tangy taste.
 I recommend that beginners do not do a second rise because if the yeast is almost exhausted, it won't rise properly.
 A second rise is done in the exact same way.
 Place the dough back in the bowl and cover with the plastic wrap, then cover the bowl with a towel.
 The second rise usually takes at most, half the time of the first rise.
 The dough will once again expand filling most of the bowl.
 Remove the dough from the bowl and do the same procedure.
 Place onto a floured surface once again and punch down as before.
 Now form the dough into a ball.
 To do this, lift the dough from its sides and fold it back to form a ball.
 Stretch the dough slightly across the front, while tucking it towards the back.
 Pinch the back of the dough ball to seal the seams.
 With a little practice, you can turn the dough into a smooth round ball.